maptime/map-accessibility-guidelines/code-snippets/skip-navigation.md

 ## Skip to Table

-If you have data that can be displayed in a table that is provided with your map, you can created a **"Skip to Table"** option to your users.
+If you have data that can be displayed in a table that is provided with your map, you can create a **"Skip to Table"** option for your users.

 For example:
 ![skip-to-table](https://cloud.githubusercontent.com/assets/5023024/10264147/d9f85bda-69c9-11e5-99f1-dc6b3a5b4d71.gif)